-April 2019 marked the 6th anniversary of the Rana Plaza collapse in which 1134 workers lost their lives.
-Many of the brands implicated did not know that their garments were being produced there, which poses the question; how did they not know?
+April marks the anniversary of the Rana Plaza collapse in which 1134 workers lost their lives.
+Shockingly many of the brands implicated claim to have carried out supply chain checks but still did not know that their garments were being produced there.

-Retailers spend hundreds of thousands of pounds each year on factory audits and uncovering who their tier one suppliers are.
-However, to achieve full transparency retailers need to go beyond the audit and beyond tier one, this way they can ensure they are capturing their full supply chain and understand exactly who is supplying them, right through to the extended supply chain.
+Retailers spend hundreds of thousands of pounds each year on factory audits and uncovering who their suppliers are.
+However, to achieve full transparency retailers need to go beyond the audit and beyond their tier one suppliers, capturing their full supply chain and ensuring they know exactly who is supplying them, right through the extended supply chain.

 Modern Slavery in supply chains

-It is a sad fact that Modern Slavery still exists in retail supply chains.
-Even this year, in 2019, the company Represent, who were producing the Spice Girls t-shirts, were found to be using a supplier that was mistreating female workers.
+In 2019, Comic Relief commissioned it's Spice Girl supported, promotional t-shirts with Represent, who were later found to be using a supplier that was mistreating female workers.
 The women making these garments were subjected to abuse and paid as little as 35p per hour for working a 16 hour day!
-Comic Relief, who commissioned the t-shirts, claimed that they had carried out checks on Represent but that they had then changed supplier without Comic Relief’s knowledge.
-Gaining transparency over the entire chain, and especially the route to supply beyond tier one, would have resulted in Comic relief knowing about the change and managing it correctly, this could have been avoided.
+Comic Relief claimed that they had carried out checks on Represent but that the company had changed their supplier without Comic Relief’s knowledge.

 Quality and compliance